16 Best Low Light Indoor Plants that will Thrive in Dark Spaces

 It is important to note that, the growth of these plants may be slower in these conditions.
 If possible consider investing in grow lights to hasten growth of the plant.

-16 Best Low Light Indoor Plants for Dark Spaces
+16 Low Light Houseplants for Dark Spaces

-1. Chinese Evergreen | Aglaonema modestum
+1. Chinese Evergreen (Aglaonema modestum)

 Chinese Evergreen, Aglaonema modestum